I am going to ask you a series of questions. This is important, so take your time and think hard before you answer.

 Is Ippudo your favorite place to eat ramen?

 Do you sometimes wonder what the effects of eating ramen several times a week would have on your well being?

-Ok, you don't have to answer that last one.
-I'm just trying to see what kind of creeps are out there reading our reviews.
-But if you found yourself responding in the affirmative to the first four queries, you should plan to pick up the phone at 3:00pm today and make a reservation for dinner tonight at Mu Ramen.
+If you found yourself responding in the affirmative to any of those three queries, you should plan to pick up the phone at 3pm today and make a reservation for dinner tonight at Mu Ramen.
 Which probably leads you to some questions for me, like:

 Really?
 Another ramen joint?

 And I have to call at 3pm to get a same-day reservation?

 Why not just hit up any one of the 30 other ramen restaurants currently in my rotation?

 These are all valid concerns, and I can address them all with one simple statement.
 Mu Ramen is one of the best ramen spots in New York City.
 We’d actually go as far as to say we like it almost as much as we like Ippudo, and we f*cking love Ippudo.
 In fact, the Tonkotsu Ramen on Mu’s menu was modeled after Ippudo’s famous Akamaru Modern, and it does a pretty damn good job of emulating that bowl of all bowls.
 But you shouldn’t come here just for that.
 If you want a bowl of Akamaru Modern, you know where to get one.
 You should come to Mu Ramen for everything else, from the excellent vibe in the 22 seat room, to friendly staff, to the incredibly creative and delicious dishes they call “Treats.”